BeelGroup/Guided-Learning/notes.md

 ```
 plt.imshow(felzenszwalb(frame, sigma=1.5), interpolation='nearest', cmap="gray")
 ```
+However, I decided to use an averaged value for each 16x16 tile.
+This is not ideal but is the simpliest solution for a single level.
+A more general solution would be to take each 16x16 tile and classify it as {brick, pipe, background, etc}.
+This would require manual human labelling of each previously unseen tile.

 ### Backup saves
 Backup saves of the Mario obj are made to the saves/ directory each generation